AbhisumatK/Dog-vs-Cat-Classification/README.md

 ## What It Does

 -  Classifies images as **Dog** or **Cat** with a custom CNN model.
--  Built into a slick Streamlit UI—just drag, drop, and get results.
+-  Built into a Streamlit UI—just drag, drop, and get results.

 ---